Maitland Family Summary

 Maitland-Heriot and Maitland Dougal.
 Details of him and those of his Scottish

-As background information, the ancestors of FLM are shown on the following
+As background information, the ancestors of FLM are shown here:

 for the connections with this family (via FLM's daughter, Mary).